LozenChen/TAS-Helper/README.md

 # Some details:

+- The number shown in AutoWatch may change dramatically when Engine.TimeRate changes, e.g. when you bounce on an attacking seeker.

 - FrostHelper's CustomSpinner may have "no cycle", which means they will turn on/off collidable every frame.

 - BrokemiaHelper's CassetteSpinner, is considered as "no cycle", since its collidablity is completely determined by cassette music.
 However, its visibility do have a 15f cycle (useless, it can't interact with collidablity).